Minor in Historic Preservation

 The interdisciplinary minor in Historic Preservation requires a minimum of 27 credits as described below.
 Please be aware that some courses are only offered every other year.

 Some courses require a prerequisite or pre-authorization, and others are only offered occasionally.
-Be sure to speak with your advisor when selecting courses.
+Be sure to speak with the Historic Preservation Director when selecting courses.

 Required for All Students (3 Credits)